conduktor/conduktor-docs/docs/platform/testing/features/building-tests/tasks/load-csv-task.md

   - Change the type of input to Template (mustache)
   - To send the whole CSV record as `{[column_name]: column_value}`, we could use the same method as for the key, but without a column name.
     - {{source.my_csv.csvRecord.data}}
-  - Instead for this example, we will build a custom json by using that method on individual fields, to allow customization.
+  - Instead for this example, we will build a custom JSON by using that method on individual fields, to allow customization.

     ![](../../../assets/load_csv_example_7.png)